swharden/USB-Counter/builds/2.3/readme.md

 * Test points should be labeled.
 * Add a test point for comparator input and output.
 * Ground screw holes.
+* Omit RX led (only TX needed)
+* Use smaller volume knob and move it away from the button
+* Speaker hides power LED
+* Move prog header to edge of board
+* The load resistor "optional" label is floating beneath the RX/TX leds